-What makes a good leader become excellent leader, is it his vision?
-Or is it his charisma to inspire other people.
-Managers can learn how to motivate others, how to convince them to their vision, but a real leadership is recognised by passion about making vision come true.
-Is it a passion of leader or a passion of followers that makes it true, or is it a passion of both sides?
+What makes a good leader become an excellent leader?
+Is it their vision?
+Or is it their charisma to inspire other people.
+Managers can learn how to motivate others, how to convince them to their vision, but real leadership is recognised by the passion of making that vision come true.
+Is it passion of a leader or passion of followers that makes it come true, or is it their passion together?

 You don’t have to use many words to convince someone to your vision, but the words you are using need to be filled with enthusiasm.
 That is how people sense the spirit of leadership.
-Does it mean that leadership development programs should include teaching such competence like enthusiasm?
+Does it mean that leadership development programs should include teaching competencies such as enthusiasm?
 Some people do not consider enthusiasm as a competence at all.
-However, being able to enthused yourself and enthused others is a definitely a competence.
-If it is a competence, so it can be measured.
-If it is a competence, so it can be developed and finally measured again.
+However, being able to enthused yourself and enthuse others is a definitely a competence.
+If enthusiasm is the competence, this means it can be measured, developed and finally measured again.
 Good leadership development programs can be assessed in terms of their effectiveness, even when it comes to developing passion in leaders.

 Posted in achieving results, career coaching, emotions, HR, leadership, Leadership Development, Learning & Development, Measuring Coaching Results, motivation, People Performance Management, Performance Coaching, success, team management | Tags: achieving results, career coaching, changing attitudes, coach, coaching, coaching competencies, com, competencies development, emotions, goals, high achievers, leadership, life, motivation, People Performance Management, performance improvement, performance management, pick performers, success, team management

 It’s easy to talk about performance coaching when the client says: “I never deliver reports on time to my manager and I would like to change that in my performance”, but usually we don’t hear that.
 What we hear is: “I really don’t like my job, I think I have too much things to do and I don’t think they really recognise me as a professional”.

 Let’s see what happens if we don’t concentrate on performance: